Cooperative: Purchasing cooperative

 A "purchasing cooperative" is a type of cooperative arrangement, often among businesses, to agree to aggregate demand to get lower prices from selected suppliers.
 Retailers' cooperatives are a form of purchasing cooperative.

 Major purchasing cooperatives include Best Western, ACE Hardware and CCA Global Partners.

 Agricultural service cooperatives provide various services to their individual farming members, and to agricultural production cooperatives, where production resources such as land or machinery are pooled and members farm jointly.

 Agricultural supply cooperatives aggregate purchases, storage, and distribution of farm inputs for their members.
 By taking advantage of volume discounts and using other economies of scale, supply cooperatives bring down members' costs.
 Supply cooperatives may provide seeds, fertilizers, chemicals, fuel, and farm machinery.
-Some supply cooperatives also operate machinery pools that provide mechanical field services (e.g., plowing, harvesting) to their members.
+Some supply cooperatives also operate machinery pools that provide mechanical field services (such as plowing, harvesting) to their members.
 Examples include the American cranberry-and-grapefruit cooperative Ocean Spray, collective farms in socialist states and the kibbutzim in Israel.

 Producer cooperative

 Producer cooperatives have producers as their members and provide services involved in moving a product from the point of production to the point of consumption.
 Unlike worker cooperatives, they allow businesses with multiple employees to join.
 Agricultural cooperatives and fishery cooperatives are such examples.

 Agricultural marketing cooperatives operate a series of interconnected activities involving planning production, growing and harvesting, grading, packing, transport, storage, food processing, distribution and sale.
 Agricultural marketing cooperatives are often formed to promote specific commodities.
 Commercially successful agricultural marketing cooperatives include India's Amul (dairy products), which is the world's largest producer of milk and milk products, Dairy Farmers of America (dairy products) in the United States, and Malaysia's FELDA (palm oil).

 Producer cooperatives may also be organized by small businesses for pooling their savings and accessing capital, for acquiring supplies and services, or for marketing products and services.
 Producer cooperatives among urban artisans were developed in the mid-19th-century in Germany by Franz Hermann Schulze-Delitzsch, who also promoted changes to the legal system (the Prussian Genossenschaftsgesetz of 1867) that facilitated such cooperatives.
 At about the same time, Friedrich Wilhelm Raiffeisen developed similar cooperatives among rural people.